 from training.npr.org: https://training.npr.org/sources/liza-fuentes/

-Previously, she was a senior research associate at the National Latina Institute for Reproductive Health.
+She was a senior research associate at the National Latina Institute for Reproductive Health.
 There, Fuentes conducted research and analyzed the effects of immigration and health policies on Latina immigrants and adolescent reproductive health.
 While at Ibis Reproductive Health, Fuentes researched miscarriage management and self-induced abortion, and researched the evaluation of HB-2, the Texas bill that would ban abortion 20 weeks post-fertilization.
 This bill’s provisions were struck down by the Supreme Court in 2015.

 Fuentes is also a former board member of the Reproductive Health Technologies Project, the National Network of Abortion Funds, the New York Abortion Access Fund and the DC Abortion Fund.